-There are two types of pontoon boat trailers with each having a set of advantages and disadvantages.
-Take a look at their differences and see what is the perfect match for your pontoon boats.
+There are two types of pontoon boat trailers.
+Each has a set of advantages and disadvantages.

 Scissor Style Pontoon Boat Trailers